 Climate change has become the subject of an important public policy debate.
-Climate change legislation and regulations have been adopted by many foreign countries and some states in the United States.
-However, legislation and regulations have not been enacted at the federal level, although the United States Congress has considered adopting climate change legislation.
+In response to climate change concerns, many foreign countries are adopting climate change legislation and regulations.
+Although the United States Congress has considered adopting climate change legislation, it has yet to enact such legislation and/or regulations at the federal level.
 Several states have adopted or are considering adopting climate change legislation.
-Further, the EPA has issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010, and that require reporting by regulated facilities by March 2011 and annually thereafter.
+Further, the Environmental Protection Agency ("EPA") issued greenhouse gas monitoring and reporting regulations that went into effect January 1, 2010.
+Those regulations require that regulated facilities report by March 2011, and annually thereafter.
 The EPA has issued final regulations requiring petroleum and natural gas operators meeting a certain emission threshold to report their greenhouse gas emissions to the EPA.
-Beyond measuring and reporting, the

-EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding greenhouse gas pollution threatens the public health and welfare of future generations.
-The EPA has indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
+In addition to the measuring and reporting requirements, the EPA issued an "Endangerment Finding" under Section 202(a) of the Clean Air Act, concluding greenhouse gas pollution threatens the public health and welfare of future generations and has indicated that it will use data collected through the reporting rules to decide whether to promulgate future greenhouse gas emission limits.
 The current state of development of many state and federal climate change regulatory initiatives makes it difficult to predict with certainty the future impact on us, including accurately estimating the related compliance costs that the operating partnership and oil and natural gas operators that develop our properties may incur.